jsb989/transactions_challange/README.md

     sudo yum -y install podman
 >

+create .env file with this line:
+DATABASE_URL="postgresql://admin:Passw0rd@localhost:5432/airbank?schema=public"

+# Auto install
+After the instructions above,
+Install "make" package on your linux distro.

+Run the following command:
+> make install

+Everything should be installed and the service will be running fine at por 4000.

+# Manual installation
 ## Create container postgres
 > podman pod create --name postgre-sql -p 9876:80 -p 5432:5432
 - run 'podman pod ps' to verify if it's running correctly.